asciamanna/asciamanna.github.io/_drafts/data-classes-and-the-feature-envy-code-smell.md

 ### Extract Method

-First we find the code accessing data class properties and acting on its behalf, we perform an _**Extract Method**_ refactoring to extract it into a private method in it's current object.
+First we find the code accessing data class properties and acting on its behalf, we perform an _**Extract Method**_ refactoring to extract it into a method in it's current object.

 ### Move Method

-Now that we have the code isolated in a private method, we perform a _**Move Method**_ refactoring and move the extracted private method to a public method on the data class.
-We continue doing this until the properties are no longer referenced in the host class, being replaced with well named methods on the original data class.
+Now that we have the code that interacts with the data class isolated in a method, we perform a _**Move Method**_ refactoring and move the extracted method to a public method on the data class.
+We continue doing this until the properties are no longer referenced in the host class, being replaced by well named methods on the original data class.
 In doing so we are improving the interface to the original data class.
 Our ultimate goal is to remove the properties from the public interface of the data object and replace them with public methods that encapsulate data *AND* behavior.

 ## What about Parameter Objects?

 Those who know the _**Introduce Parameter Object**_ refactoring pattern (http://wiki.c2.com/?ParameterObject) may wonder why it's a recommended refactoring if data objects are problematic.
 A Parameter Object encapsulates multiple parameters, alleviating the _**Long Parameter List**_ code smell.
 It's all about making incremental improvements to a code base.

 Parameter Objects often increase cohesion and create a more change resilient interface for method signatures.
 When several parameters are passed around to multiple objects and methods it is often an indicator of an abstraction not yet realized.
 Introducing a parameter object groups data together that belongs together.
 Once this data is grouped and has a unifying name, behavior that belongs with the data often becomes apparent.